-Mr. LEE Yau Ching (李友情), aged 44, is an executive Director and our Chief Executive Officer.
+Mr. LEE Yau Ching (李友情), aged 45, is an executive Director and the Chief Executive Officer.
 Mr. LEE Yau Ching is responsible for the daily operation of our business operations.
-Upon graduating from The Hong Kong University of Science and Technology in 1999 with a bachelor's degree in business administration majoring in finance.
-Mr. LEE Yau Ching joined the Xinyi Glass Group in June 1999.
+Upon graduating from The Hong Kong University of Science and Technology in 1999 with a bachelor's degree in business administration majoring in finance, Mr. LEE Yau Ching joined the Xinyi Glass Group in June 1999.
 From June 1999 until February 2004, Mr. LEE Yau Ching worked in various functions within Xinyi Glass Group, including overseas sales, finance, production and sales of construction glass and production and sales of automobile OEM glass.
 From February 2004 to January 2006, Mr. LEE Yau Ching was the chief marketing officer of Xinyi Glass Group responsible for planning the overall marketing strategy and overseeing the marketing department.
 From February 2006 to February 2011, Mr. LEE Yau Ching was the chief operations officer of Xinyi Glass Group.
 Mr. LEE Yau Ching has since 2004 been an executive director of Xinyi Glass until the listing of the Company's shares on the Hong Kong Stock Exchange on 12 December 2013.
 Mr. LEE Yau Ching started to involve in our business in mid-2006 and has since November 2010 been the Chief Executive Officer overseeing our business.
 Mr. LEE Yau Ching was awarded the "Young Industrialist Awards of Hong Kong 2014".
-Mr. LEE Yau Ching is a nephew of Dr. LEE Yin Yee, B.B.S., our Chairman and an executive Director, and a cousin of Mr. LEE Shing Put, B.B.S. our non-executive Director.
+Mr. LEE Yau Ching is a nephew of Dr. LEE Yin Yee, B.B.S., the Chairman and an executive Director, and a cousin of Mr. LEE Shing Put, B.B.S., a non-executive Director.
 Mr. LEE Yau Ching is the son of Mr. LEE Sing Din, one of the controlling shareholders of Xinyi Glass, Xinyi Solar and Xinyi Energy.
-Mr. LEE Yau Ching has also been an executive director of Xinyi Energy since June 2015.
-Xinyi Energy (stock code: 03868) was spun off from our Group and became separately listed on the main board of the Hong Kong Stock Exchange since May 2019.
+Mr. LEE Yau Ching has also been an executive director of Xinyi Energy, a company listed on the main board of the Hong Kong Stock Exchange (stock code: 03868), since June 2015.

-Mr. LI Man Yin (李文演), aged 65, is an executive Director and is responsible for overseeing the purchase and procurement functions of our business since December 2011.
-Mr. LI Man Yin was appointed as our executive Director on 20 September 2013.
+Mr. LI Man Yin (李文演), aged 66, is an executive Director and is responsible for overseeing the purchase and procurement functions of our business since December 2011.
+Mr. LI Man Yin was appointed as an executive Director on 20 September 2013.
 Mr. LI Man Yin has since June 2004 been an executive director of Xinyi Glass until the listing of the Company's shares on the Hong Kong Stock Exchange on 12 December 2013.